A. Todd Franklin

 301F The Philosophy of History.

-An examination of such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
+This historiography course examines such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
 Readings from classic and contemporary texts, with emphasis on the practical, historiographical implications of philosophical theories.
 (Writing-intensive.)
 Prerequisite, two 200-level history courses or one 100-level history course and one course in philosophy.
 (Same as History 301.)
 Maximum enrollment, 20.
-A Kelly.
+Kelly.

 The Theory and Practice of Nonviolence.